OO Design Patterns

 Solution: The Factory pattern can come to the rescue!

 First, let’s create a common interface for all types of Coffee.
-Note that you could also create an abstract class.
+Note that you could also create an abstract class, depending which one would be better.
+In this case, it is better an interface.

 public interface Coffee {